 Prior to launching this draft strategy, we’ve hosted events across the sector to set priorities and make plans.

-At the Academic Forum in February, we got together with sector leaders to consider what effective leadership would look like in a future New Zealand context, and how we can achieve this vision.
+At the Academic Forum in February 2017, we got together with sector leaders to consider what effective leadership would look like in a future New Zealand context, and how we can achieve this vision.
 We released a research paper, and a summary graphic.
+We hosted a second Academic Forum in July to establish next steps for the leadership strategy.
+Here's the research paper from that event.
 More information about the Academic Forum.

 The Agency Symposium brought together the Ministry of Education and other education sector organisations to consider where our profession stands, and how we can use data to make sense of the bigger picture, tell a story, and show connections.
 This image summarises our insights from the forum.
 More information about the Agency Symposium.

-In March, we hosted a Profession Conference with peak bodies to discuss what will help leaders be effective, what we want the state of leadership to be in ten years, and what will get us there?
+In March 2017, we hosted a Profession Conference with peak bodies to discuss what will help leaders be effective, what we want the state of leadership to be in ten years, and what will get us there?
 Following the conference, we released an insights paper.
+We released this insights paper after our second Profession Conference in August.
 More information about the Profession Conference.

 If you’d like to participate in a discussion about the leadership strategy, please contact us at email@example.com.